Do you want to know which of Australia’s red-light districts are the most famous?

 Street prostitution in Victoria is illegal but you can still find hookers in St Kilda, specifically along Grey Street.
 Most women work during daylight hours as the police presence, designed to clampdown on solicitation, increases at night.
-The corners of Robe Street, Barkly Street and Dalgety Street are all popular haunts.
+The corners of Robe Street, Barkly Street and Dalgety Street are all popular haunts with the local punters.

 Fitzroy Street in St. Kilda West is also known for its sex workers.